-At 1.00 am GMT (or UTC) on Sunday 31 March 2013, clocks in the UK go forward one hour for the start of British Summer Time (BST).
-At this point, civil time officially changes from Coordinated Universal Time (UTC, effectively the same as Greenwich Mean Time) to BST.
+At 1.00 am GMT (or UTC) on Sunday 29 March 2015, clocks in the UK go forward one hour for the start of British Summer Time (BST).
+At this point, civil time officially changes to BST from Coordinated Universal Time (UTC, effectively the same as Greenwich Mean Time).

 The Ninth European Parliament and Council Directive on Summer Time Arrangements states that summer (or daylight saving) time will be kept between the last Sunday in March to the last Sunday in October.
 The changes will take place at 01.00 GMT.

 |2013||31 March to 27 October|

 The Royal Observatory Greenwich is the home of Greenwich Mean Time.
 Come and visit the place where time begins, stand aside two hemispheres, touch a 4.5 billion year-old asteroid, and see John Harrison's world-changing sea clocks in the Time and Longitude gallery.

 - See all our time and timekeeping fact files and FAQs about time, including 'Is noon 12 am or 12 pm?' and 'Why isn't the earliest sunrise on the longest day?'

 Get your time from the Royal Observatory – buy a clock or watch from our Timekeeping range.